misspellted/unlettered/README.md

 The reason for activating the virtual environment is such that when `pip` is invoked, the packages/modules installed target the virtual environment, keeping the local system packages/modules as such only needed by the system Python environment, not our project(s).
 A clean environment is a good environment, and one step closer to reproducibility, a good attribute for development and testing environments.

+### Module Dependencies

+`requests` is now a dependency, so pip that right into the virtual environment:

+    python -m pip install requests

+### Configuration

+A new, but ignored, file, `config.py` holds some slightly sensitive information (a webhook-id and a webhook-token for a Discord server bot).
+That's not included, but to make it work, you'll need to create the `config.py` file in the same location as `launcher.py`, containing the following fields:

+* WEBHOOK_ID
+* WEBHOOK_TOKEN

+These are used to construct a pycord.DiscordWebhook instance, representing that Discord server bot.
+I'll admit, they aren't the best named constants right now, but ... this is just a little sandbox.
+Future commits will likely fix this.

 ## Notes

 ### Development Environment